Frequently Asked Questions About Paternity (FAQs)

 - Medical reasons.
 Many diseases are passed from parents to children.
 If a child knows the genetic history of his parents, he may be able to detect early hereditary diseases or avoid a lifestyle that will bring on diseases such as strokes, heart attacks, and diabetes.

 You can do it two ways:

 - The father signs a paper ("declaration of acknowledgment of paternity") in front of a notary and two witnesses.
-See the link to a form from the site of the Louisiana Department of Health and Hospitals.
+The site of the Louisiana Department of Health and Hospitals hosts the necessary forms.